Expert discusses HPC and benefits of moving data storage out of the city

 “For those looking to cut costs, moving non-critical IT requirements outside of their existing Tier 1 location could be an extremely effective measure,” says McCulloch.

-“Data centres outside of these key metropolitan areas have lower cost of power and access to more efficient cooling methods (such as Direct Fresh Air Cooling), so can invest in higher performance computing at a lower cost.
-These savings can then be passed onto the customer.”
+“Data Centers outside of these key metropolitan areas have lower cost of power and access to more efficient cooling methods (such as Direct Fresh Air Cooling), so can invest in higher performance computing at a lower cost.
+These savings can then be passed onto the customer.

 McCulloch says high performance computing (HPC) is also a hot topic at the moment as it combines computing power in a way that's not typically associated with standard server infrastructures.

-“Of course, this is only provided that the data centre in question can provide the power and alternate cooling systems needed to support higher adjoining rack stacking, whilst also limiting the cost for the end user.”
+“Of course, this is only provided that the data center in question can provide the power and alternate cooling systems needed to support higher adjoining rack stacking, whilst also limiting the cost for the end user.

-In terms of what the next 10 years holds for the data centre industry, McCulloch sees widespread change.
+In terms of what the next 10 years holds for the data center industry, McCulloch sees widespread change.

-“Your more ‘traditional’ legacy data centre is a generic concept and standard architecture which has been built for dealing with lots of small problems in series; serving a web page or a file, for example.
-However, the modern enterprise computing problems involving such vast amounts of data look a lot like the supercomputing problems academia and research have been facing for some time.”
+“Your more ‘traditional' legacy data center is a generic concept and standard architecture which has been built for dealing with lots of small problems in series; serving a web page or a file, for example.
+However, the modern enterprise computing problems involving such vast amounts of data look a lot like the supercomputing problems academia and research have been facing for some time.

 McCulloch also sees HPC becoming increasingly popular.